Creating Custom BlendSQL Ingredients

 def __call__(self, model: Model, serialized_db: str):

-# Below we follow the outlines pattern for unconstrained text generation
+# Below we follow the guidance pattern for unconstrained text generation

 # Finally, return (response, prompt) tuple